icochico/nodemon/README.md

 |_| |_| \___/  \__,_| \___||_| |_| |_| \___/ |_| |_|
 ```

-<b>NodeMon</b> is an aggregation server that collects, shapes and distributes data from local sensors.
+<b>NodeMon</b> is a sensor fusion service that collects, shapes and distributes data from local sensors.
 NodeMon uses NATS (http://nats.io/) to distribute the aggregated data to potential clients along the network.

 <b>Dependencies</b>